SploonMC/bin-patch-gen/README.md

 # bin-patch-gen

-**bin-patch-gen** is a tool designed to generate binary patches for all Minecraft versions supported by Spigot.
+**bin-patch-gen** is a tool designed to generate SpigotMC binary patches for all SpigotMC-supported Minecraft versions.

 ## Usage

-### Manual Usage

 #### Default Mode
 ```bash